moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/implementation_guidelines.md

 The monolith sends requests to the AIGW, which in turn sends requests to AI models.

 The monolith is the source of truth for which model to use for Code Completions or Code Generations.
-The monolith toggles the current model through [Feature Flags](#introduce-behind-a-feature-flag).
+The monolith toggles the current model through [feature flags](#introduce-behind-a-feature-flag).

 For direct-to-AIGW requests, the monolith specifies the model details through the Direct Access endpoint.
 For indirect-through-GitLab-monolith requests, the monolith includes the model details in the payload for its request